Cycling 101 – Beginners’ Guide to Recreational Cycling

 - Hand pump

 - Cash or phone

 Related – Cycling Essentials

-A key step in the preparation for a ride is choosing the right clothing.
-Duration, intensity, and weather all play a big part in what you choose.
+A critical step in preparation for a ride is choosing suitable clothing.
+Duration, intensity, and weather all play a big part in your choice.

 When you begin cycling, you will learn quickly how easily your temperature fluctuates.
-You could be sweating one moment, and freezing the next.
-Having good quality clothes and learning how to dress appropriately also helps.
+You could be sweating one moment and freezing the next, so having good quality clothes and learning to dress appropriately also helps.

-Dressing appropriately is key to enjoying rides during the winter.
-There are many accessories and clothing styles that help protect you from cold weather, choose the right ones for your climate.
+Dressing for the temperature and precipitation is key to enjoying rides during the winter.
+There are many accessories and clothing styles that help protect you from cold weather.
+Choose the right ones for your climate.
 Check out our winter cycling gear guide for some tips on choosing the right gear.